 This list tracks almost 100 listed companies which have notched up accumulated losses exceeding $100 million and have not yet recovered that value through its share price.
 Also, see this companion list looking at former listed companies which cost shareholders more than $100 million.
 Corrections and additions by email to stephen@maynereport.com or via Twitter to @maynereport.

-The ASX releases monthly statistics of market activity and we have now had 20 consecutive monthly reductions in the number of listed entities, over which time listed entities have dropped by 168 or 7.32% from 2,294 on January 31 last year to 2,126 on August 31 this year.
-August is always the biggest monthly reduction (see 10 years of data below) and the loss of a net 28 listings in August 2024 was the biggest monthly net reduction in a decade, reducing overall listed entities to a 10 years+ low.
+The ASX releases monthly statistics of market activity and after 21 consecutive monthly reductions in the number of listed entities, we finally managed a positive month in November 2024 with 8 new listings and only 5 delistings.
+After reaching 2294 on January 31, 2023, the numbers dropped by 176 or 7.67% to 2,118 on October 31, 2024, before adding a net 3 listings in November 2024.
+August is always the biggest monthly reduction (see 10 years of data below) and the loss of a net 28 listings in August 2024 was the biggest monthly net reduction in a decade.

 This list tracks companies which did a triple raising with a placement, entitlement offer and SPP, the latter often coming up after retail shareholder anger about being diluted.